theupdateframework/pep-maximum-security-model/README.rst

 3. Add new identity to user account from machine 2 (after a password prompt)
 4. Upload project.

-Under the hood (the user is not aware or needs to care:
+Under the hood (the user is not aware or needs to care that packages are automatically signed):

 The "create an identity with only a password" action generates an encrypted private key file and uploads the ed25519 public key to PyPI.
 An existing